dmckinnon/stitch/README.md

 Except not quite.

-When I have a vector **x** = (x,y,1) and transform it to **x**' = H**x** ... **x**' isn't going to have nice integer coordinates. they'll be ...
+When I have a vector **x** = (x,y,1) and transform it to **x**' = H**x** ... well, **x**' isn't going to have nice integer coordinates. they'll be ...
 36.8 or whatever.
 Point is, they won't be nicely pixel-aligned.
 To solve this, we actually use the inverse of H, which I'm going to call G, since I don't know how to do superscripts in markdown.

 So we use H inverse = G to transform a _left-image_ pixel into _right image_ space, by **y**' = G**y**, and it's going to not be pixel-aligned either.
 We then use [Bilinear Interpolation](https://en.wikipedia.org/wiki/Bilinear_interpolation) to figure out the correct sub-pixel value for this point, and then we take that value as the right image pixel value to stitch at **y** in the left image coordinate space.
 Interpolation is how we approximate a value between two known points, when we can't sample any finer than those points.
 For example, if you know that for some function f(x), f(0) = 0 and f(1) = 1, and you want to guess the value at x=0.8, then you can use [linear interpolation](https://en.wikipedia.org/wiki/Linear_interpolation), which says it's going to be 0.8 times the value at x = 1 averaged with 0.2 times the value at x = 0.
 Bilinear interpolation is simply the two dimensional version of this.